microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you run into an issue with one of the remote development extensions, it's important to collect the correct logs so that we'll be able to help [diagnose your issue](https://aka.ms/vscode-remote/issues/new).

-We recommend turning on trace level telemetry to get the most detailed logs: `F1` -> `Developer: Set Log Level...` -> `Trace`.
-From here, the type of logs depends on the context of your issue.

-You can get the Remote - SSH logs from the SSH Output channel: `F1` -> `Output: Focus on Output View`, and select "Remote - SSH" from the dropdown.
+Each remote extension has a command to view its logs.
+You can get the Remote - SSH logs with `F1` -> `Remote-SSH: Show Log`, which is the same as the output from the SSH Output channel: `F1` -> `Output: Focus on Output View`, and select "Remote - SSH" from the dropdown.
 Also please verify if you're able to SSH into your machine from an external terminal (not using Remote - SSH).

-You can get the Remote - Containers logs with `F1` -> `Remote-Containers: Show Log`.
+Similarly, you can get the Remote - Containers logs with `F1` -> `Remote-Containers: Show Log`.

-Similarly, you can get the Remote - WSL logs with `F1` -> `Remote WSL: Show Log`.
+Like the two extensions above, you can get the Remote - WSL logs with `F1` -> `Remote WSL: Show Log`.
 Please also check if your issue may be tracked upstream in the [WSL repo](https://github.com/microsoft/WSL/issues) (rather than part of the Remote - WSL extension).

 If you're experiencing issues using other extensions remotely (i.e. other extensions aren't loading or installing properly in a remote context), it's helpful to grab the log from the "Remote Extension Host" output channel: `F1` -> `Output: Focus on Output View`, and select "Log (Remote Extension Host)" from the dropdown.